jatinkumar762/Design-Patterns-Java/Structural Patterns/Decorator.md

 #### Introduction

-* When we want to enhance behaviour of our existing object dynamically as and when required
+* When we want to enhance behavior of our existing object dynamically as and when required
 * Decorator wraps an object within itself and provides same interface as the wrapped object.
 So the client of original object does not need to change.
 * A decorator provides alternative to subclassing for extending functionality of existing classes.